 Equivalent Circuit of a Three Winding Transformer

-The equivalent circuit of a three winding transformer is shown in the figure below.Each winding is represented by its equivalent resistance and reactance.
-R1, R2, R3 are the resistances and the X1, X2, and X3 are the impedance of the primary, secondary and tertiary windings of the transformer.
+The equivalent circuit diagram of the three-phase transformer is shown in the figure.
+Consider the R1, R2 and R3 are the resistance and the X1, X2 and X3 are the impedance of their windings.

 Determination of Parameters of Three-Windings Transformers

 The parameters of the equivalent circuit can be determined from the open circuit and the three short-circuit tests.

 Short Circuit Test